ofiwg/libfabric/man/fi_peer.3.md

 4. The owner allocates a rx_entry with any known fields and returns -FI_ENOENT.
 5. The peer allocates any resources needed to handle the asynchronous processing and sets peer_context accordingly.
-6. The peer calls the peer's queue function and the owner queues the peer request on an unexpected/pending list.
+6. The peer allocates any needed resources for processing the unexpected message and sets the peer_context accordingly, calling the owner's queue function when ready to queue the unexpected message from the peer.
-5. The application calls fi_recv() / fi_trecv() on owner, posting the
+7. The application calls fi_recv() / fi_trecv() on owner, posting the
    matching receive buffer.
-6. The owner matches the receive with the queued message on the peer.
+8. The owner matches the receive with the queued message on the peer.
-7. The owner removes the queued request, fills in the rest of the known fields and calls the peer->start_msg() / start_tag() function.
+9. The owner removes the queued request, fills in the rest of the known fields and calls the peer->start_msg() / start_tag() function.
-8. When the peer finishes processing the message and completes it on its own CQ, the peer will call free_entry to free the entry with the owner.
+10. When the peer finishes processing the message and completes it on its own CQ, the peer will call free_entry to free the entry with the owner.
 ```